rails/rails/guides/source/action_mailer_basics.md

 ### Multipart Emails

-As demonstrated [above](#create-a-mailer-view), Action Mailer will automatically send multipart emails if you have different templates for the same action.
-For example, if you have a `UserMailer` and `welcome_email.text.erb` and `welcome_email.html.erb` in `app/views/user_mailer`, Action Mailer will automatically send a multipart email with the HTML and text versions setup as different parts.
+As demonstrated in [Create a Mailer View](#create-a-mailer-view), Action Mailer will automatically send multipart emails if you have different templates for the same action.
+For example, if you have a `UserMailer` with `welcome_email.text.erb` and `welcome_email.html.erb` in `app/views/user_mailer`, Action Mailer will automatically send a multipart email with both the HTML and text versions included as separate parts.

 The Mail gem has helper methods for making a `multipart/alternate` email for `text/plain` and `text/html` [MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) and you can manually create